 While it is a good idea to finish any ongoing treatments before you leave for school, Stanford does not require you to have a physical exam.

 What if I cannot meet the health requirement deadlines?

-If you do not complete health forms on time, a hold will be placed on your future enrollment.
+If you do not complete health forms on time, a hold will be placed on your enrollment.
 If Vaden Heath Center does not remove the hold, you may incur additional registration fees, lose pre-selected classes, and loan and/or stipend checks may be interrupted.
 It is important that you complete the health requirements by the applicable deadline

 I can’t find my immunization records or my doctor has retired.
 Do I need to have the required vaccination(s)?